 Then, you ask those same customers to place brands on the map against where they think they sit relative to each axis.
 Where customers place each brand (including competitors) gives you a visual view of how they perceive each brand.

 Let’s look at an example from our recent review of online fashion shopping sites.

 Myer wins on range.
 The Iconic wins on service.
 Converse has the lowest range, but is better than Myer on service.
-Very easy to work that out when you’re looking at a visual map like this.
+Very easy to work that out when you look at a visual map like this.

 But what if you want to find a space in this category that’s less competitive?
-For let’s say we’re TK Maxx and want to enter this category.
+For example, let’s say TK Maxx want to enter this category.

 E-Commerce positioning statement

 This statement then forms the start of your brand identity.
-You to use it to create consistent brand assets, that bring your e-Commerce positioning to life.
+You to use it to create brand assets to bring your e-Commerce positioning to life.

 The (blank) positioning statement looks like this :-

 To (Target Audience), (your brand) is the (frame of reference) that (benefit) because (Reason Why and Reason to believe).

 As we already said, segmentation and targeting identifies which segments you’ll go after.